Daniel LaPlante: Pepperell home invasion

 In 1986, LaPlante asked a 15-year-old Tina Bowen on a date over the phone.
 Bowen agreed, and when she met with him was shocked to see a rough and unkempt looking LaPlante, who had lied about his appearance to her.
 After their date concluded, LaPlante started to stalk Bowen regularly.
 Using his experience as a home burglar, LaPlante went inside the Bowen family home and hid in a very narrow space inside the walls of the house, which were said to be no more than a few inches wide.

-After over a year (possibly up to three) of the Bowen family hearing strange noises and noticing household items going missing, Frank Bowen, Tina's father, opened one of his daughter's closets to find a dirty LaPlante with a face painted in ketchup and mayo with hair in spikes wielding Frank's hatchet and wrench.
+After over a year of the Bowen family hearing strange noises and noticing household items going missing, Frank Bowen, Tina's father, opened one of his daughter's closets to find a dirty LaPlante with a face painted in ketchup and mayo with hair in spikes wielding Frank's hatchet and wrench.
 LaPlante then instructed Frank and his daughters to go into a bedroom before Frank slammed the door between him and LaPlante.
 Tina then jumped out of the second-story window and ran to a neighbor's house to call the police for help.
 When police arrived, they were able to extract Frank and his daughters out of the house and thoroughly searched the interior of the house, unable to find LaPlante.

 Police later discovered a series of tunnels and small spaces inside the walls of the house, where LaPlante had been living.
-LaPlante was nowhere to be found, and the Bowen family moved on.
-LaPlante had also been arrested by police other times previous to this.
+LaPlante was later found in the basement hiding in a corner behind a false wall.
+LaPlante had also been arrested by police other times previous for this.